 Vaccine-preventable diseases continue to occur on American college campuses.
 In order to ensure the safest possible environment for University of Kentucky students, the university has recommendations for immunizations students should receive prior to enrollment.
 These are based upon recommendations and guidelines issued by the American College Health Association (ACHA), the Centers for Disease Control and Prevention (CDC), and the federal Advisory Committee on Immunization Practices (ACIP).

-It is recommended that students send immunization records by email to firstname.lastname@example.org in PDF format with the student's last name and area of study (major) in the subject line of the email (e.g. "Immunization Records for Smith - Biology").
+It is recommended that students upload immunization records via the patient portal once a Link Blue ID is received.
+Students may also send immunization records by email to email@example.com in PDF format with the student's last name and area of study (major) in the subject line of the email (e.g. "Immunization Records for Smith - Biology").

 The University of Kentucky requires meningitis vaccine for incoming freshmen living in university residence halls (dormitories).
-Find instructions for filing undergraduate housing meningitis vaccine requirements online here.
+Find instructions for filing campus housing meningitis vaccine requirements online here.

 UK also strongly recommends that all incoming students be immunized before enrollment (either through vaccination or naturally acquired immunity) against the following illnesses: